-Level 1 93% of base rate Level 2 96% of base rate Level 3 Base rate
+Level 1 93% of base rate

+Level 2 96% of base rate

+Level 3 Base rate

 Level 4 103.5% of base rate

 - 4. New employees normally begin at Level 1 but may be offered any other level depending on qualifications, experience and negotiations at hiring. - 5.
-Progression through the grid for each position is determined by: - Direction from the Board of Directors outlining the availability of salary and wage resources. - Successful annual performance appraisal.
+Progression through the grid for each position advances on anniversary dates or the next pay period and is determined by direction from the Board of Directors as to availability of wage and salary resources.
+The annual rate increase may be delayed if the employee has been on a leave of absence.